-As women enter their 40s, many begin to have fluctuating female hormone levels or develop hypothyroidism and may feel more fatigued.
+As women enter their 40s, many begin to have fluctuating female hormone levels or develop hypothyroidism at Green Bay and may feel more fatigued.
 They may develop sleep issues and report difficulty both falling and staying asleep, or they may report poor quality of sleep and awaken feeling tired and as if they did not sleep at all.
 They feel tired but wired.
 The caffeine may have contributed to their sleep issues so they wake up exhausted and then have more caffeine to help their fatigue.
 Certainly there are many reasons one may not sleep well, but caffeine can certainly play a major role.

 I believe that caffeine tolerance relates in large part to how well a woman is able to detoxify her caffeine.
 In my experience, even moderate caffeine intake can cause problems for three types of women:

 - Women who are experiencing adrenal dysfunction (for more information on this, please refer to my recent article in the November 2014 Northeast Wisconsin edition of Nature’s Pathways: http://bit.ly/10rPGVO)